rpsychologist/PubMed/PubMedXML/README.md

 # HOWTO

-The workhorse function is `pubmed_get`.
-You might want to run it twice in a single spell to fix any network error during the batch download:
+The workhorse function is `pubmed_get`, to which you have to pass a Pubmed query and a filename.
+You might want to run it two consecutive times to fix any network error during the batch download:

 ```{S}
 query = "FCTC OR 'Framework Convention on Tobacco Control'"